 Looking out from the Shwesandaw Pagoda

-I admired another memorable sunset from the Shwesandaw Pagoda in Bagan.
+I admired another memorable sunset from the Shwesandaw Pagoda in Bagan, one of the must-see Buddhist landmarks in Myanmar.
 My fellow group members and I climbed the many steps to the top for an incredible view of the valley before us, which was scattered with other temples and pagodas.
 The sunset created a perfect mountain silhouette, and each photograph was better than the last because the natural colors got more and more vivid.
 But, this was one of those moments where pictures didn’t do it justice—I had to remind myself to set the camera aside and just take it all in!

 Where have you seen spectacular sunsets during your travels?
 Tell us in the comments below!